Move Past Your Trauma and Rediscover All of the Optimism and Joy Life Has to Offer!

-You’ll repeat this process of bi-lateral stimulation while simultaneously re-experiencing and re-processing traumatic memories numerous times over the course of each session, as it is these repeated brief exposures that provide you the practice you need to control and dismiss disturbing internal stimuli, ultimately allowing you to achieve a sense of mastery over the process so you can manage and reduce negative reactions going forward on your own.
+You’ll repeat this process of bi-lateral stimulation, while simultaneously re-experiencing and re-processing traumatic memories numerous times over the course of each session.
+It is these repeated brief exposures that provide you the practice you need to control and dismiss disturbing internal stimuli, ultimately allowing you to achieve a sense of mastery over the process so you can manage and reduce negative reactions going forward on your own.

 EMDR treatment typically continues until the traumatic memories and their associated thoughts and feelings have been fully relieved.

-While EMDR may sound like and even work similarly to hypnosis, they are not the same and clients remain conscious and in control throughout the EMDR treatment session.
+While EMDR may sound like and even work similarly to hypnosis, they are not the same and clients remain conscious and in control throughout the EMDR trauma therapy session.

 It’s also important to note that EMDR therapy is a highly specialized treatment approach that requires supervised training in order to be safe and effective.
-Only licensed mental health professionals (such as marriage and family therapists, psychologists, and licensed clinical social workers) can receive EMDR training, and you should request to see a copy of your therapist’s EMDR training certificate prior to beginning treatment.
+Only a licensed mental health professional (such as a marriage and family therapist, psychologist, or licensed clinical social worker) can receive EMDR training, and you should request to see a copy of your therapist’s EMDR training certificate prior to beginning treatment.